printjobpress/printjobpress.github.io/index.md

 - content_block: printjob
   enable_border: true
   url: "/"
-- content_block: printjob is an independent publishing <br>initiative.
+- content_block: printjob press is an independent publishing <br>initiative.
 It is a collective of artists <br>using the tools of intervention, production, <br>and dissemination to understand ourselves <br>and the world. printjob was founded<br>by <a href="https://eric.young.li/" title="Eric Li">Eric Li</a>, <a href="http://helen-lin.com/" title="Helen Lin">Helen